khusanov-m/Web-Development/README.md

 # All websites are included in seperate folders

 ## Notice that no one is allowed to use for commercial purpose included files
-There are used mainly HTML and CSS tools and basic things in JavaScript (Currently only in Result website) such as slider in the header
+There are used mainly HTML and CSS tools and smooth animations JavaScript

-Main file to see project in each folder is index.html

 New updates 15.05.2021
 ---
-*Oppi-App*
+*[Oppi-App](https://oppai.netlify.app/)* - Designed by WAYUP | Built by Mukhammad Khojiakbar Khusanov

 - Social Media simple website
 - Several sections about program